W. O. Bentley: Rolls-Royce Limited, Derby

-However it was arch rival Rolls-Royce who bought the company, topping Napier's bid at the last minute and announcing the acquisition on 20 November 1931.
-Rolls-Royce had been disturbed by the 8 Litre's encroachment upon the market segment of their Phantom II.
-Rolls-Royce's agents had posed as the British Equitable central trust to avoid alerting Napier and inflating the price.
-The old business had not troubled to register their Bentley trademark.
-Rolls-Royce took immediate steps to remedy that.
+However, Bentley's arch rival Rolls-Royce had been disturbed by the 8 Litre's encroachment upon the market segment of their Phantom II.
+To prevent Bentley continuing as a competitor Rolls-Royce's agents made an offer, posing as the British Equitable central trust to avoid alerting Napier and inflating the price.
+As a result Rolls-Royce was able to buy the company, topping Napier's bid at the last minute.
+They announced the acquisition on 20 November 1931.
+Bentley described in his biography how he found out about the purchase by Rolls-Royce.
+His wife had returned from a cocktail party, where she overheard a man saying something which she understood to mean that his company had recently taken over Bentley.
+Later in the party she managed to find out from her hostess that the man’s name was Arthur Sidgreaves.
+“Who is he”, she asked her husband.
+“He’s the managing Director of Rolls-Royce”, Bentley replied.

+The old business had not troubled to register their Bentley trademark; Rolls-Royce took immediate steps to remedy that omission.
 Cricklewood was closed during 1932.
 Thereafter production was from Rolls-Royce premises in Derby and, postwar, Crewe.

 Rolls-Royce had acquired the Bentley showrooms in Cork Street, the service station at Kingsbury, the whole establishment at Cricklewood and Bentley himself.
-This last was disputed by Napier in court without success.
+This last element was disputed by Napier in court, but without success.
 Everything was sold but some 8-litre chassis which were taken to Derby.
 The name alone was to be kept and used for a smaller economy car but that prototype proved to be as complex and expensive as the bigger Rolls-Royces and its development was halted.

-W. O. believed Barnato had bought a substantial shareholding in Rolls-Royce just before pulling out his support while visiting New York.
+Bentley believed Barnato had bought a substantial shareholding in Rolls-Royce just before pulling out his support while visiting New York.
 Barnato was invited to become a director of the new Rolls-Royce subsidiary, Bentley Motors (1931) Limited.

-W. O.'s winter of 1931/1932 was hard, his wife divorced him and he lost any form of personal transport, when he was asked to return his personal Bentley 8 Litre.
-Hearing of this W. E. Rootes arranged for him to test a new Hillman each weekend.
+Bentley's winter of 1931/1932 was hard: his wife divorced him, and he lost his personal transport when he was asked to return his personal Bentley 8 Litre.
+Hearing of this, Lord William Rootes CEO of Rootes arranged for him to test a new Hillman each weekend.